Year 1 Medicine Information (Clayton)

 If you are unable to attend the workshop, please email us and we will assign you to a tutorial group.

-Use the Orientation E-Planner to find out what compulsory and optional events will be held on campus.
+Use the Orientation E-Planner to find out what events will be held on campus.
 It is highly recommended that you take an orientation class and tour of the Hargrave-Andrew Library (HAL) to kick start your university studies, faster and smarter.
 Save time by learning how to find books, readings and online resources to prepare for academic studies.

 With the basics covered, your Beyond Google class in week one (which will appear in your timetable) will focus on finding and evaluating medical information.